 2021 Adam Troubadour Quartet

-Grace McKenzie (1st violin), KiHei Lee (2nd violin), Nathan Pinkney (viola), Bethany Angus (cello)
+Grace McKenzie (first violin), KiHei Lee (second violin), Nathan Pinkney (viola), Bethany Angus (cello)

 The Adam Troubadour Quartet Programme is a career development experience for four of NZ’s most promising young string players.
-The programme includes learning and performance opportunities provided by Adam Chamber Music Festival and Adam Summer School.
-Our 2021 Troubadours are Grace McKenzie, KiHei Lee, Nathan Pinkney and Bethany Angus.
+The programme includes learning and performance opportunities provided by Adam Chamber Music Festival, Adam Summer Celebration and Adam Summer School.
+Our 2021 Troubadours are Grace McKenzie (violin), KiHei Lee (violin), Nathan Pinkney (viola) and Bethany Angus (cello).

-Nathan is completing a Bachelor of Music in Performance Violin at The University of Auckland.
-The development and example gained from previous years at Adam Summer School are the main influences to change from a career in electrical to pursuing further musical development on violin and viola.
-Significant music mentors include Zhongxian Jin, Donald Armstrong and his current teacher Stephen Larsen.
+Nathan Pinkney is completing a Bachelor of Music at The University of Auckland while he teaches violin and viola full time.
+Throughout his youth he was active in both the National Youth Orchestra and CMNZ Chamber Competitions reaching national finals in 2012.
+More recently, he won the Audience Choice Award at the 2020 Gisborne International Music Competition.
+The development and example gained from previous years at Adam Summer School proved influential in his decision to change careers goals from electrical engineering to musical development on violin and viola.
+He has studied with Zhongxian Jin, Donald Armstrong and Stephen Larsen.

-Bethany completed her Bachelor of Music at NZ School of Music at Victoria University, and in 2020 she is studying with Rolf Gjelsten.
+Bethany Angus has a Bachelor of Music from Victoria University Wellington’s NZ School of Music, and in 2020 she studied with Rolf Gjelsten.
 Bethany has played in a number of orchestras and chamber groups and was Principal Cello in the 2019 National Youth Orchestra.
-This is her fifth year at Adam Summer School.
-Bethany is interested in historical performance and well as playing the piano.
+Bethany is interested in historical performance and has performed on baroque cello and spinet.